CFSS-MACSS/0-reworked-site/content/assignments/reproducible-research/index.md

 - Provides any other relevant information that the user needs to know in order to use your repo and replicate your results
-- Provides 1-2 paragraphs of reflections on what was hard/easy about this homework, what was enjoyable, problems you solved and how you solved them, helpful resources, etc.
+- Provides 1-2 paragraphs of reflections on what was hard/easy about this assignment, what was enjoyable, problems you solved and how you solved them, helpful resources, etc. (can choose to incroporate this into the AI statement, below, or split them)

+### AI / Resources statement.

+All assignments need about one paragraph describing the resources you used (including links and prompts, as relevant) in completing the assignment.
+This helps us learn about your process.
+Include this in your final assignment.

 # What data should I use?